Model-independent measurement of cosmic curvature with the latest $H(z)$ and SNe Ia data: A comprehensive investigation: Data and methodology

 \subsection{Reconstruction method: artificial neural network}

-Here, we use the ANN method based on \texttt{REFANN} \citep{Wang:2019vxv} Python code to reconstruct a function of $H(z)$ from data.
+Here, we use the ANN method based on \texttt{REFANN} \citep{Wang:2019vxv} Python code to reconstruct a function of $H(z)$ from data, which also has been widely used in cosmology \citep{Dialektopoulos:2021wde,Benisty:2022psx}.
 The ANN method, completely driven by data, allows us to reconstruct a function from any kind of data without assuming a parametrization of the function.
 The optimal ANN model of reconstructing functions we used is the same as that selected by Wang et al. \citep{Wang:2019vxv}, which has one hidden layer with 4096 neurons total.
 The reconstructed functions of $H(z)$ from the ANN are also shown in Fig.~\ref{fig:reconstruction}.
-We can see that the confidence region reconstructed from the ANN is larger than that reconstructed from the GP method, which may be due to the basic logic and nature of these two techniques.
-In addition, the reconstructed values of Hubble constant ($H(z=0)$) by these two methods are also different, which is sensitive to the constraint on $\Omega_k$ as we will see later.